jamesarosen/presentations/carson/README.md

 One morning, I walked up to our head of infrastructure, whom we'll call "Zaphod" because *how cool would that be?*, and asked, "Hey, Zaphod.
-We're getting close to the point where we want to start deployin Zendesk Apps.
+We're getting close to the point where we want to start deploying Zendesk Apps.
 What do I need to do to get a Rails 3 instance running in production?"

 Zaphod looked at me like I had exactly the wrong number of heads.
 "Rails 3?
-We're not prepared to provision and scale an entirely separate set of runtimes."
+We're not prepared to provision, monitor, and scale an entirely separate set of runtimes."

 To which I responded, "But Zaphod, this is the way of the future.
 Service- oriented architectures!
 The single-responsibility principle!
-Plus," and it's at this point that I might have miscalculated how I was affecting Zaphod's stress level, "we're going to add lots more in the near future."
+Plus," and it's at this point that I might have miscalculated how I was affecting Zaphod's stress level, "we're going to add many more Rails processes soon."